Signals of strong parity violation in deep inelastic scattering: Compatibility of experimental data with strong parity violation

-To estimate the possible size of the new PDFs we proceed in the following way: we {\em assume} the validity of the electroweak sector of the Standard Model and we attribute any discrepancy between low-energy measurements and predictions {\em entirely} to the newly introduced PDFs.
+To estimate the possible size of the new PDFs, we proceed in the following way: we {\em assume} the validity of the electroweak sector of the Standard Model and we attribute any discrepancy between low-energy measurements and predictions {\em entirely} to the newly introduced PDFs.
 In other words, we estimate how large the PV PDFs should be to be compatible with low-energy measurements.

-We fit the theoretical predictions at NLO for the electron and positron spin asymmetries of Eq.~\eqref{e:epspinasy} to the experimental data of DIS on a proton target released from HERA~\cite{H1:2018mkk} (274 experimental points), and of DIS on deuterium~\footnote{In first approximation, the deuteron target is described as a incoherent sum of free nucleons (one proton and one neutron)} from the JLab 6 GeV PVDIS~\cite{PVDIS:2014cmd,Wang:2014guo} (2 points) and from the SLAC E122 experiment~\cite{Prescott:1979dh} (11 points).
-We list in the Supplemental Material details of the experimental data sets, along with their kinematics.
+We fit the theoretical predictions at NLO for the electron and positron PV asymmetries of Eq.~\eqref{e:epspinasy} to the DIS experimental data from HERA~\cite{H1:2018mkk} with proton beams (274 experimental points), and from JLab 6 GeV PVDIS~\cite{PVDIS:2014cmd,Wang:2014guo} (2 points) and the SLAC E122 experiment~\cite{Prescott:1979dh} (11 points) with a deuterium fixed target~\footnote{In first approximation, the deuterium target is described as a incoherent sum of free nucleons (one proton and one neutron)}.
+In Tab.\ref{t:data}, we list details of the data sets included in our analysis.

 In all, we analyze 287 experimental data points, 136 for positron asymmetry and 151 for electron asymmetry.
 In a future study, it could be interesting to estimate the effect of the new PV PDF $g_1^{PV}$ also in Drell--Yan processes.

-The value of the energy scale $Q^2$ is very small for PVDIS and E122 datasets ($Q^2 \simeq 1-2$ GeV$^2$).
+The value of the energy scale $Q^2$ is very small for E122 and JLab PVDIS data sets ($Q^2 \simeq 1-2$ GeV$^2$).
 For them, the inclusion of target mass corrections (see Eq.~\eqref{e:nc_cross} and Eqs.~\eqref{e:F3gZ}-\eqref{e:DF3Z}) has a significant effect, while it does not modify the results for HERA data.
 Moreover, to be consistent with Refs.~\cite{PVDIS:2014cmd,Wang:2014guo} we introduce electroweak radiative corrections according to Ref.~\cite{Erler:2013xha}.
-These corrections could be included also at higher $Q^2$ (using, e.g., the Djangoh event generator~\cite{Aschenauer:2013iia}) but they are small compared to the experimental errors.
+These corrections could be included also at higher $Q^2$ (using, e.g., the Djangoh event generator~\cite{Aschenauer:2013iia}) but they are small compared to the experimental uncertainties.

 In our analysis, we choose the NNPDF4.0~\cite{NNPDF:2021njg} and the NNPDFpol1.1~\cite{Nocera:2014gqa} sets of unpolarized and polarized PDFs, respectively.
 We include the full set of PDF replicas to account for their uncertainty, which is interpreted as a source of systematic theoretical error to be added to the experimental systematic error.
 We checked that this theoretical error is much smaller than the experimental errors (of order 1\% or less).
 We use PDF sets at NLO accuracy and compute the structure functions $F_2$, $F_L$ and $F_3$ at $\mathcal{O}(\alpha_s)$.